 “I am delighted by the publication of this thoughtfully compiled collection of classic Mahāmudrā literature.
 It is wonderful that these ancient songs of realization, in all their profundity and beauty, are now accessible to modern English readers everywhere.”—His Eminence the Twelfth Zurmang Gharwang Rinpoche

-SOUNDS OF INNATE FREEDOM
+SOUNDS OF INNATE FREEDOM, VOLUME 5

 The Indian Texts of Mahāmudrā, Volume 5